KCCPMG/editable-content/packages/editable-content/README.md

   - Additionally unknown at the time is why clicking a button does not set the `hasSelection` state to false, given that the `data-context-id` does not match the `contextInstanceIdRef.current` in strict/development mode, and this should result in a call to `setHasSelection(false)`.

-# Outline

-The goal of this is to create a rich text editor which will have the following

-- a div which is contenteditable
-- a row of buttons which contain the text decoration controls

-## Just cursor

-- When the cursor is in plain text
-  - None of the buttons appear clicked
-  - Clicking a button will wrap the cursor in the appropriate element

-- When the cursor is in decorated text
-  - The button(s) corresponding to that decoration will appear clicked
-  - Clicking a button will break the decoration so that the cursor is in between the decorative tags

-## Selection

-...tbd